Hold Me Tight (1933 film)

 Hold Me Tight is a 1933 American pre-Code drama film directed by David Butler and written by Gladys Lehman.
 The film stars James Dunn, Sally Eilers, Frank McHugh and June Clyde.
 The film was released on May 20, 1933, by Fox Film Corporation.

-Synopsis
+Plot

 Chuck and Molly are workers in a department store and get married.
 She plans to quit her job, only to discover that Dolan the malicious store detective who had designs on her, has arranged to have Chuck fired.
 Molly now has to support her husband on her pay from the store as he struggles to find a job.